Hurricane Laura creates more instability for Haiti

 Our Haitian partners are gracious and grateful for the aid they receive.
 In July, Midwest Food Bank Haiti receive a beautiful message from a local partner ministry:

 "We were able to get the food today.
 Our hearts are happy.
 This food will be used to help the most vulnerable parents in the program.
 It breaks my heart knowing many of them do not have much to eat over the weekends.
 Many of the students eat at the school during the school day but weekends are tough."

 At Midwest Food Bank Haiti – we are feeding more than hunger.
 We are feeding souls.

-Please consider supporting Midwest Food Bank Haiti as we ease the suffering Haitians.
-Your aid can save a child on the brink of starvation, feed a pregnant mother or provide warmth and comfort for a family in need.
+Please consider supporting Midwest Food Bank Haiti as we ease the suffering in Haiti.
+Your aid can save a child on the brink of starvation, feed a pregnant mother, or provide warmth and comfort for a family in need.
 If you would like to support the work of MFB Haiti, click here.